 Bahrain Bourse reported an operating income of BD 3,556,874 (including the operating income and interest income) in comparison to BD 3,038,940 in 2020, posting an increase of approximately 17%.
 The total operating expenses amounted to BD 4,011,884 in 2021 compared to BD 3,621,214 in 2020, recording an increase of 8%.
 BHB recorded a deficit of BD 455,010 in 2021 compared to a deficit BD 659,337 million in 2020.

-On behalf of myself and Bahrain Bourse’s employees, I would like to express my sincere thanks and gratitude to His Majesty King Hamad bin Isa Al Khalifa, and to His Royal Highness Prince Khalifa bin Salman Al Khalifa, Prime Minister, and His Royal Highness Prince Salman bin Hamad Al Khalifa, Crown Prince, Deputy Supreme Commander and First Deputy Prime Minister of the Kingdom of Bahrain for their continued support for the Bourse and its members.
+On behalf of myself and Bahrain Bourse’s employees, I would like to express my sincere thanks and gratitude to His Majesty King Hamad bin Isa Al Khalifa, and His Royal Highness Prince Salman bin Hamad Al Khalifa, Crown Prince and Prime Minister for their continued support to the Bourse and its members.

 Khalifa bin Ebrahim Al-Khalifa

-Chief Executive Officer (Bahrain Bourse)
+Chief Executive Officer